0chain/0chain/README.md

 ## Setting up Cassandra Schema

+The following is no longer required as the schema is automatically loaded.

 Start the sharder service that also brings up the cassandra service.
 To run commands on cassandra, use the following command

 ```